Lucas Digne

-Digne began his career at Lille before joining Paris Saint-Germain in 2013.
+Digne began his professional career at Lille before joining fellow French side Paris Saint-Germain in 2013.
 After spending a season on loan at Roma, he moved to Barcelona in July 2016.
 Despite not playing regularly at either club, he won twelve honours at Paris and Barcelona combined.
 He joined Everton in August 2018, making 113 appearances before transferring to Aston Villa in January 2022.

 Digne won the 2013 World Cup with the France under-20 team, and made his senior international debut in March 2014.
-He represented France at the 2014 FIFA World Cup, UEFA Euro 2016 (where his nation reached the final), and UEFA Euro 2020.
+He represented France at the 2014 FIFA World Cup, UEFA Euro 2016 (where his nation reached the final), and Euro 2020.

 Club career

 Lille

 Born in Meaux, Seine-et-Marne, Digne finished his development at Lille, signing his first professional contract on 27 July 2010 for three years.
 Ahead of the 2011–12 season, Digne was promoted to the senior team permanently and assigned the number 3 shirt.
 He made his professional debut on 26 October 2011 in a 6–1 victory over Sedan in the last 16 of the Coupe de la Ligue.

 In January 2012, Digne extended his contract until 2016.
 On 28 January, he made his Ligue 1 debut at the Stadium Nord Lille Metropole, playing the final two minutes of a 3–0 win over Saint-Étienne.
 He totalled 16 league appearances as the defending champions came third.

 Digne was a regular in the 2012–13 season.
 On 23 February 2013, having given Lille the lead in a 3–1 win at Ajaccio when his cross was deflected in by Yoann Poulard, he was sent off after an hour for a foul on Matthieu Chalmé.
 He scored his first goal on 7 April, a penalty in a 5–0 home win over Lorient, and two weeks later he added another to equalise in a 2–1 comeback victory at Bastia.